Skip to main content

 • Lookup tables

-• Internal admin tables
+• Internal admin or billing tables

-Step 4: Organize Your Tables
+Organize Your Tables

 1

-Review table categories
+Review categories

 2